HackSocNotts/code-of-conduct/README.md

 ### HackSoc Executive Commitee
 [exec@hacksocnotts.co.uk](mailto:exec@hacksocnotts.co.uk)

-The latest contact details, including Discord Usernames can also be found in the [#rules](https://discord.com/channels/500363419732410368/500366608448094238) channel on the HackSoc Discord Server.
+The latest contact details, including Discord usernames can also be found in the [#rules](https://discord.com/channels/500363419732410368/500366608448094238) channel on the HackSoc Discord server.

 ## 11. License and attribution
-This Code of Conduct is adapted from the Citizen Code fo Condcut
+This Code of Conduct is adapted from the Citizen Code of Conduct

 The Citizen Code of Conduct is distributed by [Stumptown Syndicate](http://stumptownsyndicate.org) under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).